afarane/ML_Basics/ML_Part_03.md

 8. SVM (Supervised)

 SVMs can be used to do two things: classification or regression.
-- SVM is used for classification
+- Support Vector Classifier (SVC)
-- SVR (Support Vector Regression) is used for regression
+- Support Vector Regressor (SVR) is used for regression

+When to use? :
+- To avoid curse of dimensionality.
+- When you have many outliers
+- Robust

+Where to use? :
+- Sparse data
+- High Dimensional data
+- Text Classification
+- Data is nonlinear
+- Image classification
+- Data has complex patterns

 [ Ref - https://www.svm-tutorial.com/ ]